Adebiyi1/breast-cancer-CNN-classifier/README.md

 ### The Outcome 📊

-Despite all these strategies, the results were a bit disappointing:
+Despite all these strategies, the results were not as expected:

 * Training Accuracy: The model performed fairly well on the data it had seen, reaching around **70%**.
 * Validation Accuracy: However, its performance on new, unseen data quickly plateaued at **60-62%**.